-This discrepancy has prompted many experts to research other treatment options, and to take a broader look at mental health.
-One area of growing interest is diet.
+This discrepancy has prompted many experts to research other treatment options and to take a broader look at mental health.
+One area of growing interest is the diet.
 Recent research has suggested that our diets may play a bigger role in our mental health than we previously thought.

 Research has shown that certain types of natural supplements found in various foods can help with anxiety.
 These natural remedies include:

 Research has linked lower levels of magnesium to lower levels of serotonin – a naturally-occurring chemical linked to stabilizing mood.
 Magnesium is also thought to work at the cellular level to help block stress hormones from entering the brain.
 If you’re feeling anxious, try adding more magnesium-rich foods like eggs, spinach, and chard.

 Foods rich in antioxidants work to protect the brain against oxidative stress.
 Oxidative stress contributes to inflammation, which in turn, can inhibit neurotransmitter production.
 Similar to magnesium, research has shown that lower levels of antioxidants have been linked to higher levels of anxiety, and antioxidants could even help stabilize mood.
 Try eating more blueberries, blackberries, strawberries, Brussels sprouts, broccoli, and spinach, to name a few.